markets-agent/yollama/README.md

 ### `get_llm()`

-1st parameter is the use case, which determines the model and context size.
+1st parameter is the use case (`Literal["default", "long-context", "sql"]`), which determines the model and context size.

 2nd parameter is a boolean to determine if the LLM should return a JSON object or a string.